UofT-DSI/visualization/README.md

 ### Course Contacts
 * Instructor: **Ciara Zogheib** (She/Her).
-  * To contact me, please email me at ciara.zogheib@mail.utoronto.ca, and include 'DSI Data Visualization' in the subject line!
+  * To contact me, please message me on the course Slack channel or email me at ciara.zogheib@mail.utoronto.ca, and include 'DSI Data Visualization' in the subject line!
   * I'll do my best to respond promptly, but please be patient!
+* Teaching Assistant: **Alex Yu**
+  * Please message Alex on the course Slack channel!

 ### Delivery instructions
-The workshop will be held over two weeks, four days a week.
+The workshop will be held four days a week.
 Being mindful of online fatigue, there will be one break during each class where students are encouraged to stretch, grab a drink and snacks, or ask any additional questions.

 ### Technology Requirements
 * Camera is optional although highly encouraged.
 I understand that not everyone may have the space at home to have the camera on.

 ### Lesson Schedule
+* Tuesday April 9th, 6pm-8:30pm: Intro and overview
-* Monday 29 January, 6pm-8:30pm: Intro and overview, getting started with matplotlib
+* Thursday April 11th, 6pm-8:30pm: Intro to matplotlib
+* Saturday April 13th, 9am-11:30am: Exploring matplotlib
-* Tuesday 30 January, 6pm-8:30pm: Exploring matplotlib, reproducible data visualization
+* Tuesday April 16th, 6pm-8:30pm: Exploring matplotlib cont., reproducible data Visualization
-* Wednesday 31 January, 6pm-8:30pm: Customizing our plots
+* Wednesday April 17th, 6pm-8:30pm: Customizing our plots
-* Thursday 1 February, 6pm-8:30pm: Choosing the right visualization
+* Thursday April 18th, 6pm-8:30pm: Choosing the right visualizations
-* Monday 5 February, 6pm-8:30pm: Subplots and combining visualizations
+* Saturday April 20th, 9am-11:30am: Subplots and combining visualizations
-* Tuesday 6 February, 6pm-8:30pm: Accessible data visualization
+* Tuesday April 23rd, 6pm-8:30pm: Accessible data visualization
-* Wednesday 7 February, 6pm-8:30pm: Data visualization as advocacy, beyond matplotlib
+* Wednesday April 24th, 6pm-8:30pm: Data visualizations as advocacy, beyond matplotlib
-* Thursday 8 February, 6pm-8:30pm: Industry guest speaker, course review
+* Thursday April 25th, 6pm-8:30pm: Beyond matplotlib (cont.)
+* Saturday April 27th, 9am-11:30am: Course review

 ## Policies